Rachelle Yarros: Career

 For many years, Yarros was the director of the Illinois Birth Control League.
 With the encouragement of Margaret Sanger, Yarros opened a birth control clinic at Hull House.
 It was the second such clinic in the United States.
 The clinic, which provided married females with diaphragms, faced criticism from Chicago's health commissioner, Herman N. Bundesen.
 However, similar clinics were established across the city in a short time.

 An advocate for sexually informed women, Yarros wrote Modern Woman and Sex in 1933, which was reissued a few years later as Sex Problems in Modern Marriage.
-She was one of the founders of the American Social Hygiene Association (ASHA) and she served as the first vice-president of the Illinois Social Hygiene League.
+She was one of the founders of the ASHA and she served as the first vice-president of the Illinois Social Hygiene League.
 As an arm of the latter organization, Yarros founded the nation's first premarital and marital counseling clinic.

 Even most of the membership of the ASHA supported eugenics, so they did not fully consider the sex education needs of minorities.
 Compounding the problem, as people realized that American soldiers were returning from World War I infected with syphilis, they were focused on emphasizing sex education for white men.
 Yarros believed in and campaigned for sex education for women and minorities.
 "Experiences of a Lecturer", one such speech that was delivered to the ASHA membership in 1918, was later published in the journal Social Hygiene.